pomartel/sudomarchy/src/content/blog/_2026/oh-merci.md

 ## 3. Was ist das Passwort?

-One screen you end up seeing often is the login screen.
+One screen you end up seeing often is the lock screen.
 You can customise the look of that screen in the `~/.config/hypr/hyprlock.conf` file.
 As with everything Hyprland, there is a comprehensive [wiki page](https://wiki.hypr.land/Hypr-Ecosystem/hyprlock/) detailing all the options.

 If you only want to translate the default strings, change the `placeholder_text` and `fail_text` in the `input-field` block.